Kirwan

 Educational outcomes in Kirwan fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

 The area's university qualification rate is 16.7%, significantly lower than the Australian average of 30.4%.
-Bachelor degrees are most common at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.0%).
-Vocational credentials are prevalent, with 39.9% of residents aged 15+ holding them, including advanced diplomas (10.4%) and certificates (29.5%).
-Educational participation is high at 31.5%, comprising 11.1% in primary education, 10.1% in secondary education, and 4.7% pursuing tertiary education.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most prevalent at 12.2%, followed by postgraduate qualifications (2.5%) and graduate diplomas (2.0%).
+Vocational credentials are prominent, with 39.9% of residents aged 15+ holding such qualifications - advanced diplomas at 10.4% and certificates at 29.5%.

-Educational participation is notably high, with 31.5% of residents currently enrolled in formal education.
+Educational participation is high, with 31.5% of residents currently enrolled in formal education.
 This includes 11.1% in primary education, 10.1% in secondary education, and 4.7% pursuing tertiary education.

 Frequently Asked Questions - Education